-6.16 Removing Insulating Gate Bubbles (If Equipped)
+6.14 Removing Insulating Gate Bubbles (If Equipped)

-In place of nozzle tip insulators, some hot runners form a bubble of resin at the nozzle tip referred to as an insulating gate bubble.
-The bubbles provide thermal insulation between the nozzle tip and the cold cavity plate steel.
+During operation, bubbles of resin form within the space between the cavity plate and the nozzle tips.
+These bubbles, referred to as insulating gate bubbles, provide thermal insulation between the nozzle tip and the cold cavity plate steel.
 They also increase the speed of color changes and prevent the degradation of some heat sensitive resins.
-The gate bubble needs to be removed if the gate hole is blocked by contamination.